bobllor/TEKLabeler/docs/03usage.md

 Regarding the cards, each one contains the following:

-- Ticket number (RITM1234567).
+1. Ticket number (RITM1234567).
-- Red/green bar (red = unused, green = used).
+2. Item Requested (the main item requested).
-- Item Requested (the main item requested).
+3. The client's name.
-- The client's name.
+4. Additional hardware and software requested in the ticket.

-- Additional hardware and software requested in the ticket.
+There is a red/green bar underneath the ticket number, which indicates if the card has been opened/interacted with.

 # Incident and Custom Labels